MPAS-Dev/compass/docs/developers_guide/command_line.rst

     If changes are made to ``steps_to_run`` in the config file and ``--steps`` is provided on the command line, the command-line flags take precedence over the config option.

+See :ref:`dev_run` for more about the underlying framework.